47 of The Best Sport Psychology Quotes

 Michael Jordan

-Comment: This is arguably one of the best sport psychology quotes of all time.
-It helps us to understand that performances at all levels and all types are full of errors.
-Knowing that processes (effort) and outcomes (results such as winning) are separate is key here.
-And as performers knowing we have a lot more influence over the former also helps.
+Comment: This is arguably one of the best sports psychology quotes ever.
+It helps us understand that performances at all levels and types are full of errors.
+Knowing that processes (effort) and outcomes (results, such as winning) are separate is vital here.
+Knowing we have much more influence over the former as performers also helps.

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.”